 The blast shattered the afternoon calm, leveling much of the Order Police column.
-Several more blasts at the bottom of the street hit those policeman who panicked and ran when the bomb went off.
+Several more blasts from Bentivegna's comrades in the GAP at the bottom of the street hit those policemen who panicked and ran when the bomb went off.
 Some of them fired wildly at the surrounding homes.
 The ferocity of the explosions immediately killed 28 of the Order Police.
 More than 100 were wounded.
 Author Robert Katz described the grisly scene in his The Battle for Rome.
 According to Katz, blood, bodies, and severed limbs littered Via Rasella.
 Bentivegna, Capponi, and the rest of the team quickly melted into the crowds.
 Five more policemen died soon after the attack.
 Research by the United States Holocaust Memorial Museum puts the ultimate death toll at 42 Nazi Order Police.
 Tragically, two Italian civilians, one of them only 13, also died.

 Bentivegna’s memories of his deed remained powerful decades later.
 As he told Polk in 1974, he experienced a rapid switch of emotional response.
 “First a great fear, then a great calm, an enormous lucidity.
 There was a great sense of letting go.”